LTE or Long Term Evolution represents the evolution operators are going through to meet subscriber needs and demands in 4G environments.

 4G - 5G milestones

-- 4G (2008) networks brought all-IP services (Voice and Data), a fast internet experience, with unified networks architectures and protocols.
+- 4G (2008) networks brought all-IP services (Voice and Data), a fast internet experience, with unified network architectures and protocols.

 - 4 G LTE ( for Long Term Evolution), starting in 2009, is doubling data speeds